Meaning of FOB Destination

-- With goods at a Free onboard destination, the title to the goods usually passes from the supplier to the buyer.
+- The title to the goods usually passes from the supplier to the buyer.
 This means that goods are reported as inventory by the seller when they are in transit since technically the sale does not occur until the goods reach the destination.

 - FOB shipping point is the alternative terms for recording the sale in the records which indicates that the sale is recorded when the seller ships the goods.